Snafu7/nerd-cookbook/eastern/baghali_gathogh.md

-# Baghala gathogh
+# Baghali gathogh

-Baghala gathogh is a very simple staple Persian dish.
+Baghali gathogh is a very simple staple Persian/Iranian dish.
 Good with frozen fava beans, great with fresh.

 It uses the humble egg as sauce!
 Very economical, and actually quite healthy.